c100k/libmodulor/docs/tutorial/007_Expose_the_web_Target.md

-# Create the web Target
+# Expose the web Target

 We'll use the pre-built [React](https://react.dev) components to build a SPA (Single Page Application), bundled with [vite](https://vite.dev) and served with the server defined above.